-The NACBS, in collaboration with the Huntington Library, offers annually the NACBS-HUNTINGTON LIBRARY FELLOWSHIP to aid in dissertation research in British Studies using the collections of the library.
-The amount of the fellowship is $3000.
+The NACBS, in collaboration with the Huntington Library, offers annually the NACBS-Huntington Library Fellowship to aid in dissertation research in British Studies using the collections of the library.
+The amount of the fellowship is $3500.
 A requirement for holding the fellowship is that the time of tenure be spent in residence at the Huntington Library.
-The time of residence varies, but may be as brief as one month.
-Applicants must be U. S. or Canadian citizens or permanent residents and enrolled in a Ph.D. program in a U. S. or Canadian institution.

 Nominations and applications for the 2022 award are invited.
 Please note that the applications are due on July 15, 2022.
 Applications should consist of a curriculum vitae, a description of the dissertation research project, and two supporting letters (one from the applicant's dissertation advisor).
 The letters should include a description of the materials to be consulted at the Huntington and the reason that these are essential sources for the dissertation.

 A copy of the c.v. and the description of the dissertation project should be sent electronically via e-mail (as a single WORD or PDF file) to each member of the Huntington Library Fellowship Committee listed below.
 Letters of recommendation should be sent electronically as well to each committee member directly by the referee.
 The application file should be named (APPLICANT’S LAST NAME_Application) and letters of recommendation should be named (APPLICANT’S LAST NAME_Letter).
 Materials must be submitted electronically by 11:59 PM on July 15, 2022.
 Awards will be announced by September 15, 2022.